 Dr. Crosby-Cooper is proud of the program at National University.
 “We have a very good program, run by very good faculty who have been trained very well.
 The quality of instruction that students get here is really high.”
 She further notes, “We do offer a variety of ways that we can work with students and they don’t feel like they have to be pigeonholed into one setting or another.”

 Are you ready to start your journey to becoming a school psychologist?
-Learn more about school psychology programs on the National University program page.
+Learn more about our credential and degree programs today.